Perks provide warfield advantages to volunteers that highlight the flavor of different larps and boffer clubs in the Northwest.

-A Healer may heal a disabled limb by placing their hand on the wounded player’s shoulder and counting (heal one, heal two, etc…) to 20 (10 count for players with the Fast Recovery Perk).
-A Healer may not heal themselves, but may be healed by another Healer.
-A Healer can only heal one person at a time.
+A player may heal a disabled limb by placing their hand on the wounded player’s shoulder and slow count (one second per count) to 20 (10 count for players with the Fast Recovery Perk).
+A Medic may not heal themselves, but may be healed by another Medic.
+A Medic can only heal one person at a time.

-A player with the Repair Perk may restore all weapons, shields, and armor simultaneously by placing their hand on the target player’s shoulder and count (repair one, repair two, etc…) to 20 (10 count for players with the Fast Recovery Perk).
+A player with the Repair Perk may restore all weapons, shields, and armor simultaneously by placing their hand on the target player’s shoulder and slow count (one second per count) to 20 (10 count for players with the Fast Recovery Perk).
 A player may perform a repair on one player’s equipment at a time, you may repair your own equipment.